murkl/arch-os/docs/README.md

 ### Installation Properties (optional)

-If the file `installer.conf` exists in the same dir as `installer.sh`, it will sourced automatically by the `installer.sh` script and the values will set as defaults for Arch Linux installation setup menu.
-The installation will (over) write the `installer.conf` without `ARCH_PASSWORD` for better security.
+If the file `installer.conf` exists in the same dir as `installer.sh`, it will sourced automatically on startup and the values will set as defaults for Arch Linux installation setup menu.
+After pressing `> Generate Config`, the `installer.conf` will be generated (without `ARCH_PASSWORD` for better security).

+#### Add another Language

+If you want to add another language, set `ARCH_LANGUAGE='custom'` and modify the desired properties. (see example of [installer.conf](#example-of-installerconf))

 #### Example of `installer.conf`